Posts Tagged ‘emotions’

 …Kotter and Cohen observed that, in almost all successful change efforts, the sequence of change is not ANALYZE-THINK-CHANGE but SEE-FEEL-CHANGE.

 This is why peer conferences are so effective at catalyzing change.
 The peer conference change model embraces the important role of feelings in facilitating change.
 Explicit ground rules that make it safe to express feelings (The Four Freedoms and group agreement on confidentiality) are key.
-Also important is the closing personal introspective, which provides a framework for participants to determine the changes they wish to make and uses group sharing, often emotional, to reinforce participants’ conclusions.
+Also important is the closing personal introspective.
+This provides a framework for participants to determine the changes they wish to make and uses group sharing, often emotional, to reinforce participants’ conclusions.

 In fact, peer conference design implements a change model that is even broader than Kotter & Cohen’s SEE-FEEL-CHANGE.

 Rather than concentrating on seeing, just one of our five human senses, peer conference design facilitates and supports the sequence EXPERIENCE-FEEL-CHANGE, where EXPERIENCE includes multiple sensing modalities.
-Small group discussions, story telling, outdoor talk-while-walking sessions, mini-workshops, and simulations all stimulate multiple senses, providing fertile input for the emotional responses that are vital components for creating successful change.
+Small group discussions, storytelling, outdoor talk-while-walking sessions, mini-workshops, and simulations all stimulate multiple senses, providing fertile input for the emotional responses that are vital components for creating successful change.

 We are driven much more by our emotions than most of us are willing to admit.
 Let’s recognize this, and use conference designs that, by capitalizing on this reality rather than denying it, are more effective.